A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

 where $k \in \left[ - \pi / a_0, \pi / a_0 \right]$ denotes the crystal momentum, $a_0$ is the lattice constant, $m$ denotes the band index, and $\epsilon_m (k)$ is the energy of the state in band $m$ with crystal momentum $k$.
 In this basis, the field-free Hamiltonian and momentum operators are expressed as follows (superscript $B$ denotes the Bloch basis):

-where $p_{k; m, m'}^{(B)} = \bra{\psi_{m, k}} \hat{p} \ket{\psi_{m', k}}$.
+where $p_{m, m'}^{k} = \bra{\psi_{m, k}} \hat{p} \ket{\psi_{m', k}}$.

-In the Bloch basis, the decoherence matrix $\hat{w}^{(B)}$ is typically defined as a uniform decay of all coherences between the valence and conduction band with a characteristic decay time known as the dephasing time $T_2$ \cite{vampa2}:
+In the Bloch basis, the decoherence term $w_{m, m'}^{k}$ is typically defined as a uniform decay of all coherences between the valence and conduction band with a characteristic decay time known as the dephasing time $T_2$ \cite{vampa2}: